 How long will it take?

 There’s no easy way to answer this question as people come to counselling for lots of different reasons.
 Some people find a few sessions helpful and others may have sessions for several weeks or months.
 If people want to address deeper issues, they may have psychotherapy for a longer period of time to work through these difficulties.

-Your therapist will be happy to discuss what type of therapy may be appropriate for the issues you’re facing and whether a shorter- or longer-term approach may be beneficial.
-Throughout your therapy she will ask you how you feel it is progressing and check that the work is focussing on your goals.
-By doing this she can ensure it is a focused and ongoing collaboration between you both.
+I will be happy to discuss what type of therapy may be appropriate for the issues you’re facing and whether a shorter- or longer-term approach may be beneficial.
+Throughout your therapy I will ask you how you feel it is progressing and check that the work is focussing on your goals.
+By doing this I can ensure it is a focused and ongoing collaboration between us both.